goblimey/ntripcaster/README.md

     root         6     1  0 16:35 ?
 00:00:00 ./ntripcaster
     root         9     0 22 16:50 pts/0    00:00:00 ps -aef

-The running programs include the ps that you are running to see this output!
+The running programs include the ps that you are running to see this output.

 Going back to the original installation instructions that I quoted earlier, they say that to run the caster you should change directory to